Amplituhedra and origami, I: tree level: Introduction

 \section{Introduction}

-The goal of this paper is to relate the physics of scattering amplitudes in $\Ncal=4$ supersymmetric Yang--Mills theory to origami crease patterns.
+The goal of this work is to relate the physics of scattering amplitudes in $\Ncal=4$ supersymmetric Yang--Mills theory to origami crease patterns.
+In this paper, we focus on the case of \emph{tree} amplitudes; in a companion paper~\justpaptwo, we extend our results to the case of \emph{loop} amplitudes.

 We begin with a brief overview of the physics side.
 Given $n$ gluons with incoming momenta $\Pmom_1,\Pmom_2,\dots,\Pmom_n$, each with either positive or negative helicity $h_i\in\{\pm1\}$, one can calculate the associated \emph{scattering amplitude} $A(\Pmom_1,\Pmom_2,\dots,\Pmom_n)$ using Feynman diagrams.
 A much more efficient way is to use the \emph{BCFW recursion}~\cite{BCFW} to compute $A(\Pmom_1,\Pmom_2,\dots,\Pmom_n)$ inductively.
 The intermediate steps of the recursion are substantially more complicated than the final answer, and involve a large amount of cancellation and spurious singularities.
 Moreover, there are multiple ways to run the recursion, resulting in nontrivial identities between the terms.
 It was proposed in~\cite{AHT}, building on the ideas of Hodges~\cite{Hodges}, that the individual terms of the recursion correspond to ``volumes'' of a collection of pieces that ``triangulate'' a geometric object called the \emph{amplituhedron}, and that the scattering amplitude represents the total ``volume'' of the amplituhedron.
+They defined the amplituhedron for all integer parameters $m$, with the case $m=4$ being the one relevant to physics.
+Throughout this paper, we focus on the $m=4$ amplituhedron.